-By 2030, we imagine that the metaverse is a familiar destination-a place that people visit regularly to connect, learn, make purchases and conduct business.
+By 2030, we imagine that the metaverse is a familiar destination-a place that international travellers, immigrants and Canadians visit regularly to connect, learn, make purchases, conduct business and obtain services.

 The metaverse is already so much more than a virtual playground.
 Its evolution can be expected to drive reinvention of platforms, business models, partnerships, consumerism and more.
 Some aspects of tourism, immigration and commerce could move online, supported by digital platforms, tokenization, digital currencies and assets.
-Just imagine the ripple effect of so much monumental change on public service, let alone border agencies.
+Just imagine the ripple effect of so much monumental change on public service, let alone border service organizations.

 Fast forward to 2030.
-Travelers can preview destinations, learn about local cultures and augment-or even replace-actual trips thanks to extended reality technology.
+Travellers can preview destinations, learn about local cultures and augment-or even replace-actual trips thanks to extended reality technology.
 It's a whole new form of sustainable, affordable and culturally relevant travel.
 Virtual tourism pushes border offices into the metaverse, and most countries have entirely virtual functions.
 Barbados is working now to launch the world's first virtual embassy in the metaverse.
 Officials have said the move is one of diplomatic parity-an opportunity for the small island nation to provide the same services as larger, wealthier nations do.

-With a presence in the metaverse, countries don't need as many in-country, customer-facing customs, immigration and visa offices.
-Travelers are already prepared to conduct this business virtually-65% prefer to apply for immigration and visas digitally rather than in-person.
+With a presence in the metaverse, countries don't need as many in-country, customerfacing customs, immigration and visa offices.
+Canadian travellers are already prepared to conduct this business virtually-61% prefer to apply for immigration and visas digitally rather than in-person.

-Border agencies also turn to the metaverse for training the workforce.
+Border service organizations also turn to the metaverse for training the workforce.
 Immersive experiences and interactive scenarios can help agents improve their decision-making skills.
 And the metaverse hosts multi-agency collaboration events to support mission readiness.
 The logistical barriers that make such complex collaboration difficult today disappear.
-And agencies get valuable experiences and insights quickly, with less expense and risk.
+And organizations get valuable experiences and insights quickly, with less expense and risk.